 - Supporting sustainable growth that expands job opportunities, improves services and contributes to the City's tax base.

-- Strive to enhance relationships with residents and neighborhood organizations and to expand participation in the planning process.
+- Striving to enhance relationships with residents and neighborhood organizations while expanding participation in the planning process.

 Studies & Proposed Amendments